Billing for Extended Sessions

 If the session meets the criteria for a crisis session, the choice might be made to bill using the crisis CPT codes that were introduced by the AMA in 2013: 90839 for the first 60 minutes of a crisis session, 90840 as the add-on for each 30 minutes of additional time after the 60 minutes.
 In order for the new crisis codes to apply, the presenting problem must require immediate attention to a client in high distress, including life-threatening or at least highly complex crisis clinical situations.

 Can you break the session into two parts and bill for both?
 I’ve talked to therapists who have done this, ex. billing for one 90834 and one 90832 (a 30-minute session) on the same day, or billing for 2 units of 90834 or 90837.
 In my experience, these scenarios are rarely reimbursed, as most plans only allow one hour of therapy per day (unless the two services are separate and distinct, such as a couples therapy session and an individual therapy session on the same day, in which case, modifier 59 may need to be used to indicate this).
 However, I have had a therapist or two say that they have been successful getting two units of 90837 paid for the same day.
+But can you really defend that you provided two separate sessions?
+And how would you document that?
+And how nervous would you be if you were audited?
+I think this would be seen as an attempt to end-run around insurance plan daily limits.

 While we can look for different ways to code and bill for these longer sessions, it must be acknowledged that our discussions are the result of an industry-wide trend toward encouraging briefer treatment, and disincentivizing longer sessions.